Christian democracy: Overview of political viewpoints

 Christian democrats' views include traditional moral values (on marriage, abortion, prohibition of drugs, etc.), opposition to secularization, opposition to state atheism, a view of the evolutionary (as opposed to revolutionary) development of society, an emphasis on law and order, and a rejection of communism.
 Christian democrats are open to change (for example, in the structure of society) and not necessarily supportive of the social status quo, and have an emphasis on human rights and individual initiative.
 A rejection of secularism and an emphasis on the fact that the individual is part of a community and has duties towards it.
 Christian democrats hold that the various sectors of society (such as education, family, economy, and state) have autonomy and responsibility over their sphere, a concept known as sphere sovereignty.
 One sphere ought not to dictate the obligations of another social entity; for example, the sphere of the state is not permitted to interfere with raising children, a role that belongs to the sphere of the family.
 Within the sphere of government, Christian democrats maintain that civil issues should first be addressed at the lowest level of government before being examined at a higher level, a doctrine known as subsidiarity.
-These concepts of sphere sovereignty and subsidiarity are considered cornerstones of Christian Democracy political ideology.
+These concepts of sphere sovereignty and subsidiarity are considered cornerstones of Christian democracy political ideology.

-Christian Democrats emphasize community, social justice, and solidarity, alongside supporting a welfare state, labor unions, and support for regulation of market forces.
-Most European Christian Democrats reject the concept of class struggle and instead prefer co-determination.
-The Christian Democratic welfare state aims at supporting families and often relies on intermediary institutions to deliver social services and social insurance, often with the support of the state.
+Christian democrats emphasize community, social justice, and solidarity, alongside supporting a welfare state, labor unions, and support for regulation of market forces.
+Most European Christian democrats reject the concept of class struggle and instead prefer co-determination, while US Christian democrats support a distributist economic system containing widespread distribution of productive property, in particular increased worker ownership (workplace democracy) and management (workers' self-management) of their production.

+The Christian democratic welfare state aims at supporting families and often relies on intermediary institutions to deliver social services and social insurance, often with the support of the state.

-As advocates of environmentalism, many Christian democrats support the principle of stewardship, which upholds the idea that humans should safeguard the planet for future generations of life.
+Christian democrats support the principle of stewardship, which upholds the idea that humans should safeguard the planet for future generations of life.
 Christian democrats also tend to have a conciliatory view concerning immigration.

 Political philosophy

 No single author has been recognized by all Christian democrats as the leading Christian democratic thinker, but Jacques Maritain comes closest.
-Thus, he is in no way akin to Karl Marx, Edmund Burke, or John Locke in their impact.
+Thus, in terms of impact, he is in no way akin to what John Locke is for liberalism, Edmund Burke for conservatism, or Karl Marx for socialism.
 Other authors critical to forming Christian democratic ideology include Pope Leo XIII, Pope Pius XI, Emmanuel Mounier, Heinrich Pesch, Abraham Kuyper, and Luigi Sturzo.